This section summarises:

 - unwanted in-band emissions;

-- emissions falling outside the frequency band of the licence;
+- emissions falling outside the frequency band of the licence; and

 - intermodulation effects.